try-except-pass/music-database/README.md

 (3) Returns a list (in dict type) of all the albums, by artist, missing in your music library.

+Included an exe file (Music Database), created with pyinstaller, that runs the 3 scripts sequencialy.

 Suggestions are welcome if you have any.